← Back to home

 Last updated: April 27, 2026

 SmartTakeoffs handles two things foodservice equipment dealers care about most: their bid documents and their rep relationships.
-This page explains, in plain language, how we keep that data safe — where it lives, how it's encrypted, who can access it, and the third-party services we rely on.
-For the legal version, see our Privacy Policy.
+This page explains, in plain language, how we keep that data safe — the controls we have in place around storage, encryption, access, and incident response.
+For the full subprocessor list and legal terms, see our Privacy Policy.

 At a glance